-CD: Press this button to play a CD when listening to the radio.
-The CD symbol will appear on the display when a CD is loaded.
+CD AUX (Auxiliary): Press this button to play a CD when listening to the radio.
+CD will appear on the display when a CD is in the player.
+If the system has a remote playback device, pressing this button a second time will allow the remote device to play.

-EQ (Equalization): Press EQ to select an equalization setting while playing a CD.
-The equalization will be set whenever a CD is played.
-See "EQ" listed previously for more information.
-If you select an EQ setting for your CD, it will be activated each time you play a CD.
+AUTO EQ (Automatic Equalization): Press AUTO EQ to select the equalization setting while playing a CD.
+The equalization will be stored whenever a CD is played.
+For more information on AUTO EQ, see "AUTO EQ" listed previously in this section.

-△ (Eject): Press this button to eject a CD.
-Eject may be activated with either the ignition or radio off.
-CDs may be loaded with the ignition and radio off if this button is pressed first.
+▲ (Eject): Press this button to eject the CD.
+EJECT may be activated with either the ignition or radio off.